rphlmr/comply/README.md

 Finally, if the condition is a type guard, the parameter you pass will be inferred automatically.

+Note: for convenience, the condition can be a boolean value but you will lose type inference.

 ## Defining Policies
 To define policies, you create a policy set using the `definePolicies` function.
-Each policy definition is created using the `definePolicy` function, which takes a policy name and a callback that defines the policy logic.
+Each policy definition is created using the `definePolicy` function, which takes a policy name and a callback that defines the policy logic (or a boolean value).
 The callback logic can receive a unique parameter (scalar or object) and return a boolean value or a a type predicate.

 You can also provide an error factory to the policy (3rd argument) to customize the error message.